Ezra Jackson Bailey

 Google Business Profile rebuild

-Description expanded from 19 chars to 489.
-Seven custom services added.
-Photos, categories, and attributes audited and fixed.
+Description rewritten from 19 characters to 489.
+Seven services added.
+Photos and categories cleaned up.

 The After